 Frequently I will either raise my camera angle to slightly above their eyes or ask them to push forward and lower the chin just a tiny bit.
 That brings me to the second tip.

 2. Shoot from above

-Any time you are photographing a subject who is a little or a lot overweight, shooting from a higher camera angle will help to thin their body.
+Any time you are photographing a subject who is overweight, shooting from a higher camera angle will help to thin their body.
 This is because you are essentially creating an optical illusion by putting their head closer to the camera and their body further away.
-Kind of the same way we figure out which is the best side of a person’s face, like I do in this article.
+Kind of the same way that we figure out which is the best side of a person’s face, like I do in this article.